Douw Steyn

-Douw Gerbrand Steyn (19 December 1952 – 4 February 2025) was a South African billionaire businessman, the founder of BGL Group, a UK-based insurance and financial services company, and the parent of Comparethemarket.com.
+Douw Gerbrand Steyn (19 December 1952 – 4 February 2025) was a South African billionaire businessman, the founder of BGL Group, a UK-based insurance and financial services company, and the parent of Compare the Market.
 Steyn had links to South African politics, having housed former South African president Nelson Mandela at the Saxon Hotel, Villas & Spa.

 According to The Sunday Times Rich List in 2021, Steyn had an estimated net worth of £2.05 billion, an increase of £1.1 billion from 2020.

 Early life

 Douw Gerbrand Steyn was born in December 1952.
 He went to school in Linden, Johannesburg.
 He received a bachelor's degree in 1978 from Potchefstroom University for Christian Higher Education.

 Career

 Steyn began his career as a quantity surveyor at Eskom Mega Watt Park.

-Steyn founded BGL Group (which was founded as Budget Insurance Company in 1992), a UK-based insurance and financial services company, and the parent of Comparethemarket.com.
+Steyn founded BGL Group (which was founded as Budget Insurance Company in 1992), a UK-based insurance and financial services company, and the parent of Compare the Market.

 In 2015, Steyn launched the development of a luxury private estate, Steyn City, on a 900 hectare site between Fourways and Lanseria in Johannesburg.
 The project initially drew R6.5 billion in investment, with a further R5.5 billion invested in 2019.

 In April 2020, Steyn pledged R320 million to assist the coronavirus relief efforts in South Africa through the Douw Steyn Family Trust and the companies he founded.